ripom/HA-NAT-VMSS/README.md

 # High Availability for Internet Access using VMSS
+In the Azure architecture, this is a simple way to build a free High Availability NVA to connect internal VMs to internet.</br>

-Today, I want talk about my experience with High Availability for Internet Access.
+Today, I want talk about my experience with High Availability for Internet Access.</br>
-I used a Marketplace application ready to go and it jumped on my eyes there was only one VM dedicated for internet access.
+I used a Azure Marketplace application ready to go and it jumped on my eyes there was only one VM dedicated for internet access.
 It was a single point of failure and I start to think how to improve it, simplifying the <b>deployment</b>, the <b>managebility</b> and the <b>scalibility</b>.
-I thought it could be a good moment to start to use Azure Load Balancer standard sku and Virtual Machine ScaleSet (VMSS) together.
+I thought it could be a good moment to start to use Azure Load Balancer standard sku and Azure Virtual Machine ScaleSet (VMSS) together.

 <H1>Architecture</H1>
 The attached ARM Template will create a well defined architecture based on a couples of Azure Load Balancer Standard SKU and a VMSS.